caronc/newsreap/README.md

 ```

-## Search Usage
+### Search
-Once the database is set up and being populated, it looks after
+Once you've indexed certain content you can then begin searching it
-generating you're configuration
+for content:
 ```bash
 # If you want to just scan/search the groups manually; you can now
 # cache these watched groups with the following command: